 7. Mood elevator Lavender essential oil

-Lavender essential oil provides a soothing influence on babies because mothers are more relaxing and touching during bath time, decrease cortisol levels of mothers and infants and babies cried less and slept better (16).
+Lavender essential oil provides a soothing influence on babies during bath time.
+Hence, decreases the cortisol levels of mothers and infants, and babies cried less and slept better (16).

 Furthermore, lavender oil aromatherapy improves the quality of sleep in postpartum women and suggested as a non-pharmacological method for the improvement of maternal health (17).